RenderKit/embree/README.txt

 --- Compiling Embree on Linux and MacOSX ---

-For compilation under Linux and MacOSX you have to install CMake (for compilation) the developer version of GLUT (for display) and we recommend installing the ImageMagick and OpenEXR developer packages (for reading and writing images).
-When enabling the ISPC renderer or tutorials you also have to compile and install ISPC first (see below).
-To compile the code using CMake create a build directory and execute ccmake ..  inside this directory.
+For compilation under Linux and MacOSX you have to install ISPC (see below), CMake (for compilation) and the developer version of GLUT (for display).

+Under MaxOSX, these dependencies can be installed using MacPorts:

+   sudo port install cmake freeglut

+Under Linux you can install the dependencies using yum:

+   sudo yum install cmake.x86_64
+   sudo yum install freeglut.x86_64 freeglut-devel.x86_64
+   sudo yum install libXmu.x86_64 libXi.x86_64 libXmu-devel.x86_64 libXi-devel.x86_64

+To compile Embree using CMake create a build directory and execute "ccmake .." inside this directory.

    mkdir build
    cd build